1st Note

 NP-35 vs GO:PIANO 61

-The NP-35 scores higher in Beginner and Touch Reality and Value, while the GO:PIANO 61 edges ahead in Portability.
-Choose the NP-35 if you prioritize beginner-friendly features.
+The NP-35 scores higher in beginner support, piano-like touch and value for money, while the GO:PIANO 61 is stronger in portability.
+Choose the NP-35 if beginner-friendly features matters most.

 Roland GO:PIANO 61 →